Aayush-Bhargav/NewsHub/README.md

 # NewsHub
-News Hub is a dynamic and user-friendly news application built with React.
+News Hub is a dynamic and user-friendly news application built with React.js .
 It is fully responsive and makes use of https://newsapi.org to fetch news and render it.

-## Features
-- **Category-Based News**: Browse news articles across multiple categories, including General, Sports, Entertainment, Business, Health, Science, and Technology.
-Each category has its dedicated section with curated news content.
-- **Search Functionality**: Quickly find news articles related to specific keywords using the search feature.
-Enter a keyword to view relevant news articles instantly.
-- **Loading Bar**: A responsive loading bar provides visual feedback on data loading progress, enhancing the user experience.
-- **Dynamic Content**: The app dynamically updates the news content based on selected categories or search queries, ensuring users always see the most relevant information.
-- **Image Integration**: Each category is represented by a default image that adds a visual context to the news content.

 ## Screenshots
 ### Search Result